Delhi–Mewar conflicts

-The Mewar–Delhi conflicts were prolonged confrontations and periodic military engagements between the Kingdom of Mewar ruled by the Sisodiyas and the Delhi Sultanate.
+The Delhi–Mewar conflicts were prolonged confrontations and periodic military engagements between the Kingdom of Mewar ruled by the Sisodiyas and the Delhi Sultanate.
 The conflict erupted when the Sisodiya dynasty took the region of Mewar from Delhi Sultanate's rule.
 The struggle which lasted nearly two centuries was fought in what is today the Indian states of Rajasthan, Madhya Pradesh and Uttar Pradesh.